 Hui-Mei received a Bachelor of Music degree from The Hartt School of Music where she was a scholarship student of Raymond Hanson and Anne Koscielny.
 After graduating from The Hartt School, she was awarded the renowned William Petchek full scholarship to the Master’s program at the Juilliard School.
 In 2002, she received a Doctoral of Musical Arts degree from the Graduate School of the City University of New York.

-Dr. Lin was on the faculty at the Sacred Heart University, CT, and held the position of Artist in Residence at the Kings College, NY.
-Currently she lives in Westchester County with her husband Peter Frost, a choral director and composer.
+For fifteen years Dr. Lin was on the faculty at the Sacred Heart University, CT.
+She has also held the position of Artist in Residence at the Kings College, NY.